by Dr. Bill Pinson, Executive Director Emeritus on October 30, 2015 in faith

 Lessons from a London learning lab

-by Joshua Seth Minatrea on October 26, 2015 in innovation
+by Joshua Seth Minatrea on October 26, 2015 in uncategorized

 The London I'd heard of was damp and dreary, but the London I experienced on the first Texas Baptists Learning Lab was anything but.
 I found the city awash in mid-summer sunlight, broad rays bouncing off weathered stones and gilded storefronts, illuminating bustling faces full of energy and thought.
 There wasn't the slightest hint of a fog.
 My expectations proved to be amiss.